 Wireless alternatives: Bluetooth and external transmitters

-If running cables is impractical or your TV lacks usable outputs, wireless transmitters offer a practical alternative.
+If running cables is impractical or your TV lacks usable outputs, wireless transmitters offer a practical alternative to connect a soundbar without the hassle of cable management.
 Below are the real-world options, how to pair them, and what to expect for latency, range, power, and audio quality.

 Bluetooth basics and codec trade‑offs